schmalle/bcathome/Readme.md

 </Location>
 ```

-Problems / challenges I run into:
+## Problems / challenges I run into:

 The correct value for OIDCRedirectURI (URI to be redirected after successful login) caused me headaches, as I often saw invalid URLs, the above mentioned example works, the basic idea is to point the URI within the procted area.

+## Conclusion:

+"Beyond corp" approaches for the home environment are relative easy to setup using existing open source tooling.